rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 The purpose of these `Result` types is to encode error handling information.
 Values of the `Result` type, like any type, have methods defined on them.
-In this case, `io::Result` has an [`expect()` method][expect] that takes a value it’s called on, and if it isn’t a successful one, `panic!`s with a message you passed it.
-A `panic!` like this will cause our program to crash, displaying the message.
+In this case, `io::Result` has an [`expect()` method][expect] that takes a value it’s called on, and if it isn’t a successful result, will cause our program to crash and display the message that we passed as an argument to `expect()`.

 [expect]: ../std/result/enum.Result.html#method.expect